msinamsina/pyautomail/docs/tutorial/index.rst

 ---------

 .. note::
-   After installation, you can use the command line tool ``automail`` to send emails.
+   After installation, you can use the command line tool ``pyautomail`` to send emails.

 For sending emails, you need to do the following steps:

 - register a new process
    .. code-block:: bash

-      $ automail register your-email-address path-to-your-contact-list
+      $ pyautomail register your-email-address path-to-your-contact-list

    this command will return a process-id, which you will use to start the process.
 - start the process
    .. code-block:: bash

-      $ automail start process-id
+      $ pyautomail start process-id